Free Snow Removal Software,

 Auto Google Reviews

 The moment you mark a seasonal-contract signing or a per-event push complete, the customer gets a one-tap review link by text.
-No copy-paste.
-No "I'll do it later" once they're back inside warming up.
-Most operators see their Google rating climb half a star in the first 60 days — and in residential snow service the next homeowner three streets over picks the company at the top of the map pack with the higher star count when they're scrambling to find a plow at 6am.
+No copy-paste, no "I'll do it later" once they're back inside warming up.
+In residential snow service the next homeowner three streets over picks the company at the top of the Map Pack with the higher star count when they're scrambling to find a plow at 6am.
+Review count and recency are among the strongest local-ranking signals, so automating the ask after every push compounds month over month — and into next August's seasonal-contract leads.

 Included free, forever.